 And yes… it’s powerful.
 But it’s also gentle enough to use on sensitive areas.
 It can soothe and heal an area of the body that is excessively dry, irritated, burned, or wounded.
 I have even used it on my lips – though I can tell you that it doesn’t taste very good.

 Before I get into the recipe, let me first tell you about the ingredients and why they were chosen.

 What’s In It?

-Grapeseed Oil – rich in beta-carotene, vitamins D, C and E and fatty acids (such as palmitic, stearic, and linoleic acid), grapeseed helps lock in moisture and is known to treat acne, tighten skin, diminish dark spots, reduce scaring, restore collagen, and fight aging.
+Grapeseed Oil – rich in beta-carotene, vitamins D, C, and E and fatty acids (such as palmitic, stearic, and linoleic acid), grapeseed helps lock in moisture and is known to treat acne, tighten skin, diminish dark spots, reduce scarring, restore collagen, and fight aging.
 Basically, it helps to speed up healing.

 Clove Oil – has powerful antimicrobial, antifungal (due to its high eugenol content), antiseptic and antiviral properties.
 It’s great for treating acne and killing parasites – including mites.
 It’s also a natural anti-inflammatory that kills mold and fungus.

 As you can see, each component can play a great role in healing.
 It is a multipurpose healing salve that can be used on cuts, scrapes, minor burns, muscle strains, insect bites, rashes, acne, dry itchy skin and much more.
 The best part of it is that it’s easy to use and easy to make.